Nonye2K3/chia/Quick-Start-Guide.md

 The minimum plot size is k=32.
 Plots created with Beta 8 and newer version of the chia software will work on mainnet.

 If you want more peers and better network connectivity, you should also try opening port 8444 on your router so other peers can connect to you.
 Follow [this](https://bitcoin.org/en/full-node#port-forwarding) guide but using port 8444 instead of 8333.
 This helps the network be more decentralized.
+For further details about sync issues and port 8444, visit the [Resolving Sync Issues](https://github.com/Chia-Network/chia-blockchain/wiki/Resolving-Sync-Issues---Port-8444) page.

 # Using the Command-line Interface (CLI)